Quality Digital Environments

 Unfortunately, there is no easy way to filter your search to only premium content websites.
 A poorly crafted website, filled with old and unsubstantiated content, can still rank high on search results through the careful deployment of a search engine optimization strategy.

 To uncover quality sites, start with those that directly serve the target community.
-For example, if a brand is targeting Madison, WI, you could start with Madison.com and NFL.com.
+For example, if a brand is targeting Madison, WI, you could begin with Madison.com and NFL.com.
 Both offer trusted content (news, entertainment, sports) with information that is relevant to the target audience.

 Who do you contact?